ryanbugden/Overlapper/README.md

 ## How to use Overlapper:
 1. Select at least one on-curve point, preferably on a sharp corner.
-2. Hold `v`, and move the mouse left and right to make your corner into a chamfer or overlap, respectively.
-The further you move your mouse, the bigger the chamfer or overlap.
+2. Hold `v`, and move the mouse right or left to make your corner into an overlap or a chamfer, respectively.
+The further you move your mouse, the bigger the overlap or chamfer.
 3. Let go of `v` to commit the resulting shape.

 *Note: You can change hotkey in Extensions > Overlapper > Settings...*